How much does a Fraud Analyst make?

 Intuit

 Intuit offers exciting opportunities for Fraud Analysts.
 They work in various locations, including Mountain View, California, and Tempe, Arizona.
-Intuit focuses on financial software and aims to empower people with tools to manage their finances.
+Intuit focuses on financial software and aims to empower people with tools for better financial management.

 -

-Synchrony provides Fraud Analyst roles with a competitive salary.
-They operate in locations such as Stamford, Connecticut, and Jacksonville, Florida.
+Synchrony provides a competitive salary for Fraud Analysts.
+They operate in several locations, such as Stamford, Connecticut, and Salt Lake City, Utah.
 Synchrony specializes in financial services, offering credit cards and banking solutions.

 -